-Hear from are some of the most respected experts in the field who will provide these crucial updates in the treatment of the complex neuro-patient and how these advances directly relate to the care received from their PCP.
+Hear from are some of the most respected experts in the field who will provide these crucial updates in the treatment of the complex neuro-patient and how these advances directly relate to the care received from their primary care provider.

-The 23nd Annual Children’s Neuroscience Symposium provides an evidence-based approach, designed for theprimary care provider, advanced practice provider, nursing staff, clinical research scientists and those wanting a better understanding of the presented clinical information.
+The 24th Annual Children’s Neuroscience Symposium provides an evidence-based approach, designed for the primary care provider, advanced practice provider, nursing staff, clinical research scientists and those wanting a better understanding of the presented clinical information.
 This event welcomes providers who recognize and value this opportunity for continuing medical education.

 What are my transportation/parking options for getting to and from the event?